James Bloodworth looks back at the week’s politics, including our progressive, regressive and evidence of the week.

 The latest estimates of fraud and error levels in the benefit system in Great Britain, published by the Department for Work and Pensions (DWP) on Thursday, found that benefit fraud accounts for just 0.7 per cent of the welfare budget. #ThingsyouwontreadintheDailyMail

 Public perceptions are lagging behind reality, though: polling carried out by the TUC in January found that on average people think that 27 per cent of the welfare budget is claimed fraudulently.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.